Bedaquiline

 Hepatotoxic medicinal products, alcohol

-Other hepatotoxic medicinal products and alcohol should be avoided while on bedaquiline, especially in patients with diminished hepatic reserve.
+Hepatotoxic medicinal products and alcohol should be avoided while on bedaquiline, especially in patients with diminished hepatic reserve.

-Moderate CYP3A4 inducers, strong CYP3A4 inducers
+Moderate or strong CYP3A4 inducers

 Bedaquiline is metabolised by CYP3A4.
 Co-administration of bedaquiline and medicinal products that induce CYP3A4 may decrease bedaquiline plasma concentrations and reduce its therapeutic effect.
 Co-administration of bedaquiline and moderate or strong CYP3A4 inducers used systemically should, therefore, be avoided.